rng-guy/NFSMWBartender/README.md

 # 5 - How may I share or bundle Bartender?

 You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
-If you include its .asi file, I would strongly suggest you link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README to ensure code accessibility.
+If you include its .asi file, I would strongly suggest you link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README to ensure code transparency.

 &nbsp;